skellis46/embodied-camera/embodied-camera-application-proposal.md

 on couple of sentences here about what work has been done: previous work focused on effects of smartphones on our bodies, vision.

 Movement specialists like dancers train the body-mind towards sensitivity, attention, listening, and recognising change, posture, alignment and gesture.**refs** Dancers are corporeal outliers.
 They represent the margins or (cutting) edge of the human capacity to be sensitive to our bodies.
 At the heart of their work is the desire and capacity to sense and feel the body from the inside through proprioception and kinaesthetic awareness.
 This _sensate acuity_ is the hallmark of somatic practices like Alexander Technique, Feldenkrais and Skinner Releasing Technique.

+is ACA’s discussion of “back space” (pp.98-99) (and Bonnie’s BMC work — CQs) useful here?

 State that inside out, opposite of outside in of smartphone